MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 ## Deployment

 This project was deployed using [Heroku](https://heroku.com/), [Cloudinary](https://cloudinary.com/) and [ElephantSQL](https://www.elephantsql.com/).
-For a full list libraries refer to [Technologies Used](#technologies-used).
+For a full list of libraries refer to [Technologies Used](#technologies-used).

 #### Installing libraries

 The following steps outline all libraries needed for successful deployment on Heroku.
-All necessary requirements and settings updates will not be discussed in this section as they are assumed as logical follow-up steps to installments.
-For full explanation on how to install these libraries, refer to the links provided in [Technologies Used](#technologies-used).
+All neccessary-requirements and settings updates will not be discussed in this section as they are assumed as logical follow-up steps to installments.
+For a full explanation of how to install these libraries, refer to the links provided in [Technologies Used](#technologies-used).

 - Install **Gunicorn** (server used to run Django on Heroku): ``pip3 install django gunicorn``
 - Install **pyscopg2** (connects to PostgreSQL): ``pip 3 install dj_database_url pyscopg2``
-- Install **Cloudinary** (host static files and images): ``pip3 install dj3-cloudinary-storage``
+- Install **Cloudinary** (host static files and images): ``pip3 install dj3-Cloudinary-storage``
 - Install **pillow** (prevent issues with Heroku not rendering custom stylesheet): ``pip3 install pillow``

 #### Creating the Heroku App

 - Log into Heroku and go to the Dashboard
 - Click **New** and select **Create new app** from the drop-down
-- Name app appropriately and choose relevant region, then click **Create App**
+- Name the app appropriately and choose the relevant region, then click **Create App**

-#### Create PostgreSQL database using ElephantSQL
+#### Create a PostgreSQL database using ElephantSQL

 This is necessary to create a database that can be accessed by Heroku.
 The database provided by Django can not be accessed by the deployed Heroku app.

 - Log into ElephantSQL and go to Dashboard
 - Click **Create New Instance**
 - Set up a plan by providing a Name (project name) and select a Plan (for this project the free plan "Tiny Turtle" was chosen).
 Tags are optional.
-- Click **Select Region** and choose appropriate Data center
+- Click **Select Region** and choose appropriate Datacenter
 - Click **Review**, check all details and click **Create Instance**
 - Return to Dashboard on click on the name of the newly created instance
 - Copy the database URL from the details section